-These timeless food trends are on every menu at the World’s 50 Best Restaurants and are finding their way into local restaurants, businesses and homes alike.
+These timeless food trends are on nearly every menu at the World’s 50 Best Restaurants and are finding their way into local restaurants, businesses and homes alike.

 Growing focus on regional and farm-to-table food